Welcome, Media People!

 As a Fiction-writer: Magee’s composite novel, Vinegar Pie & Kumquat Ice Cream, was published in 2014.
 Her latest novel, Mags at The Genius House, was published in 2020.
 It is the first in the five novel series called The Mags Chronicles.

 As a Librettist: Collaborating with Christopher Weiss as Composer, Magee has written the libretti for one full-length opera — In a Mirror, Darkly — and one short “tragi-comic scene” called Don’t Bet the Farm.

-In a Mirror, Darkly has been awarded a Domenic J. Pellicciotti Prize through the Crane School of Music at SUNY Potsdam.
-In November 2014, Act II of the opera (entitled “A Woman Scorned”) will be performed at SUNY Potsdam with orchestra, sets, and costumes.
+In a Mirror, Darkly was awarded a Domenic J. Pellicciotti Prize through the Crane School of Music at SUNY Potsdam.
+In November 2014, Act II of the opera (entitled “A Woman Scorned”) was performed at SUNY Potsdam with orchestra, sets, and costumes.
 Act II received a sung-through performance at the Frontiers Festival sponsored by Fort Worth Opera in May 2014, as well.
 Previously, excerpts from Act I (“The Lady of Shalott”) and Act III (“That Dame”) were performed in New York City as part of City Opera’s VOX 2012 showcase, and at the John Duffy Composer Institute as part of the Virginia Arts Festival in 2011.
+(See Links below.)

-As an Academic: Maggie Dunn is a retired English professor — Professor of English Emerita, specifically, at Rollins College in Winter Park, Florida.
+As an Academic: Dr. Maggie Dunn is a retired English professor — Professor of English Emerita, specifically, at Rollins College in Winter Park, Florida.
 While at Rollins she developed the Program in English at the Brevard Campus and, later, directed the Program in English at the Hamilton Holt School in Winter Park.

 Dunn’s International presentation venues include the University of Kent in Canterbury, the University of London, and numerous conferences in the United States, and she served as a Scholar/Lecturer for the Florida Endowment for the Humanities (lecturing on the writings of Marjorie Kinnan Rawlings).